OldSneerJaw/synctos/README.md

 ### Specifications

-In the case of either file format, the document definitions object must conform to the following specification.
+Document definitions must conform to the following specification.
 See the `samples/` directory for some example definitions.

-At the top level, the object contains a property for each document type that is to be supported by the Sync Gateway bucket.
+At the top level, the document definitions object contains a property for each document type that is to be supported by the Sync Gateway bucket.
 For example:

     {
       myDocType1: {